How to Count Coins: A Step-by-Step Guide for Teaching Money

 Focus Skill: Counting and drawing coins that equal a given amount – Abstract Level.

-After that, we are finally to the completely abstract level.
+After that, we are finally at the completely abstract level, where students must learn to count money without physically touching coins.

-Teach students how to draw a model of each coin quickly.
+If needed, teach students how to quickly draw a model of each coin.
 I usually teach them to draw a circle and write the coin value inside.
 That’s it!
 Clearly, you want to model an easy and efficient way for students to solve problems quickly.

 Meanwhile, depending on the student’s level, I may also have them write the cent sign and draw the coins as proportionally as they can.